MaximeSharp/sstv/README.md

 ============
 Modified version of [SSTV Decoder](https://github.com/colaclanth/sstv)

-This version had no console output so it can be used in a bot.
+This version has no console output so it can be used in a bot.

 Installation